conorpp/conorpp.github.com/_posts/2016-02-17-keyak-a-candidate-for-the-authenticated-encryption-standard.md

 The Keccak sponge construction is illustrated below.
 All you need to understand is that it absorbs up to 1600 bits at a time and outputs a 1600 bit permutation.
-Any additional input can be XOR'd into the output block and fed back into the permutation round.
+Any additional input can be XOR'd into the output block of a permutation round `ƒ` and applied to another `ƒ`.
 Rinse and repeat.

 ![](/assets/images/keyak/duplex.png)

-The permutation is repeated 4 times in the "absorbing" for the input and 2 times in the "squeezing" state in the figure.  (a 6400 bit message, M, is input and a 4800 bit hash, Z, is output).
+Above, the permutation `ƒ` is repeated 4 times in the "absorbing" stage for the input and 2 times in the "squeezing" stage for the output.
+I.e. a 6400 bit message M is input and a 4800 bit hash Z is output.

-Keccak specifically parameterizes how many rounds it should go through in each `f` and then how much output should be pulled at the end for the final hash.
+Keccak specifically parameterizes how many rounds it should go through in each `ƒ` and then how much output should be pulled at the end for the final hash.
 But for our purposes, it isn't necessary to think about parameters.
 Let's implement our cipher.

-Instead of feeding input to `f`, we can first input a *secret key* (and [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce)).
+Instead of feeding input to `ƒ`, we can first input a *secret key* (and [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce)).
 I.e. we initialize the sponge state with our secret key.
-This will ensure all of our following applications of `f` are unique and full of entropy.
+This will ensure all of our following applications of `ƒ` are unique and full of entropy.

-Now think that for each `f` of the sponge we apply, we will get a new "hashed" version of our secret key in a way.
+Now think that for each `ƒ` of the sponge we apply, we will get a new "hashed" version of our secret key in a way.
 We get 1600 bits of new "hash" each time and we can do this as much as we want.
-It is these 1600 blocks of "hash" that we can XOR our message with.
+It is these "hash-like" blocks that we can XOR our message with.
 It's like a pseudo one time pad.

 Our recipient, who has the same secret key (and nonce), can compute the same "hash-like" blocks.
 Upon receiving the ciphertext, he can XOR it with his computed "hash-like" blocks to get the clear text message.